 You’ve heard the expression that timing is everything, right?
 That’s never truer than when it comes to losing weight.
-And with spring underway and summer on the horizon, you’re smack in the middle of the best time of the year to drop pounds.
+And with summer among us, you’re smack in the middle of the best time of the year to drop pounds.

 With the warm weather setting in, many folks are starting to acknowledge the few (or more) pounds they put on during those winter months.

 Even if grand New Year’s resolutions are already a faded memory, now is the time to tackle weight loss or fitness goals.

 Below are several tips and suggestions to help you get started or inspire you to stick with good habits.
 The goal should be a true lifestyle change to reach a sustainable outcome.
 Just remember, you want to set new habits and not make just a temporary change.

 1. Reflect on why you are losing weight

 Good reasons why you want to lose weight include having more energy and maximizing overall health.
 Ask yourself: Why do I really want to lose weight?
 Why do I want to be healthier?
 Avoid negative self-talk and use positive reinforcement when setting your goals.
 To set yourself free from the chains that have bound you, you need to admit to yourself that you are brave, you are worthy, you are smart, you are capable, you are strong, and you are enough.
 I have yet to have a person be successful in long-term weight loss for just a number on the scale.
 It must be a deeper, more meaningful reason.

 2. Set realistic goals